byui-cse/cse251-course/week03/teach.md

 Download the file [team.py](team/team.py) to your computer.
 Place it based on the suggested directory structure of the course.
 This program creates a word search puzzle, then it solves it.
 However, the searching for the words isn't fast and needs to be improved.

+### Instructions:

+- Try to speed up this program
+- you can change the Board class
+- talk with your team before making changes
+- make backups if you try something that doesn't work

 ### Core Requirements